jugale/Leaflet_Tutorial_IDCE_30274/README.md

 <title> Hadwen Arboretum Map! </title>
 ```

 Make sure you save your file in your document folder of your local web server application!
+You may have to put `.html` to the end of your file name to make sure the file saves as an HTML file.
 Now we can get started with Leaflet!

 ### Getting started with Leaflet
 There are a couple of options to start using the Leaflet library in your code.
 One way is to download and import leaflet into your code from [Leaflet's download page](https://leafletjs.com/download.html).
 If you decide to use this method, make sure you save these file in the same folder of the local web server!
 For this tutorial though, we're going to be using a hosted version of Leaflet [also found on Leaflet's download page](https://leafletjs.com/download.html).